Candra-Julius/DoveChat-FE/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 DoveChat is a another portfolio project from PijarCamp, a simple web chating that allow users to send message privately to other users.
-This website waas ccreated using PERN Stack.
+This website was created using PERN Stack.

 ### Built With
 This app was built with some technologies below: